DataWithBrian/PowerBI/Brian_Performance_Project/README.md

 **Brian Performance Report – Power BI**

+_**Dynamic Power BI dashboard with SWITCH logic, virtual tables, and drill-downs for KPI tracking and profitability segmentation**_

 📖 _**Overview**_

 The Brian Performance Report is a dynamic Power BI dashboard built to analyze performance across Sales, Gross Profit, and Quantity.